ranitnathRN8/BusinessOnTips/README.md

    * Copy the entire font-awesome directory into your project.
    * In the <head> of your html, reference the location to your font-awesome.min.css.
    * `<link rel="stylesheet" href="path/to/font-awesome/css/font-awesome.min.css">`
-   * The html files already contain a path to the css file which can be further modified.
 3. Using [Ionicons](https://ionicons.com/usage)
    * Copy the script tag into the <head> of the html document.
    * `<script src="https://unpkg.com/ionicons@5.0.0/dist/ionicons.js"></script>`
-   * The html files already contain the associated script tag.
 4. Using [Owl Carousel](https://owlcarousel2.github.io/OwlCarousel2/docs/started-installation.html)
    * In the <head> of your html, reference the location to your owl carousel css files.
    * `<link rel="stylesheet" href="owlcarousel/owl.carousel.min.css">`